 The case for a raw diet

-Unfortunately, raw foods have been much maligned by the veterinary medical establishment, and a recent position statement by the American Veterinary Medican Association essentially advised member veterinarians to discourage the feeding of raw diets.
-“Raw foods are the pariahs of the pet food industry, and are generally dismissed out of hand as unproven at best, and dangerous at worst, by the majority of veterinarians,” says Dr. Marsden.
+Unfortunately, raw foods have been much maligned by the veterinary medical establishment.
+“Raw foods are the pariahs of the pet food industry, and are generally dismissed out of hand as unproven at best, and dangerous at worst, by the majority of veterinarians,” said Dr. Marsden.
 “This professional antipathy seems to have resulted in studies of raw pet foods to date being strikingly unimaginative.
 Research into raw meat diets has almost exclusively and repetitively focused on their potential as a source of bacterial exposure, despite this largely being common knowledge among veterinarians and consumers.”

-Cat guardians who are feeding raw diets usually find some pretty dramatic benefits even after just a few meals.
-For these cat parents, who witness anything from clearing up chronic skin conditions and diarrhea to improved hair coat and a stronger immune system, these benefits more than justify the perceived risk of feeding these diets – a risk that can be minimized by following simple common sense principles of basic food handling.
+Cat parents who are feeding raw diets usually find some pretty dramatic benefits even after just a few meals.
+They witness anything from clearing up chronic skin conditions and diarrhea to improved hair coat and a stronger immune system.
+These benefits more than justify the perceived risk of feeding these diets – a risk that can be minimized by following simple common sense principles of basic food handling.

 Making informed decisions about what to feed

-Even though the raw food segment of the petfood industry is growing, it is unlikely that the industry will embrace the message that food processing causes illness.
-It is up to cat guardians to educate themselves about the dangers of overprocessed foods, and make an informed decision about what they feed their cats for optimum health.
-Hopefully, as more cat guardians demand better nutrition for their feline family members, veterinarians and the petfood industry will find ways (and fund studies) to make safe, unprocessed foods to end the vicious cycle of inflammation in our cats.
+Even though the raw food segment of the pet food industry is growing, it is unlikely that the industry will embrace the message that food processing causes illness.
+It is up to cat parents to educate themselves about the dangers of overprocessed foods, and make an informed decision about what they feed their cats for optimum health.
+Hopefully, as more cat parents demand better nutrition for their feline family members, veterinarians and the pet food industry will find ways (and fund studies) to make safe, unprocessed foods to end the vicious cycle of inflammation in our cats.

-A raw diet may not be for every cat, or every cat guardian.
+A raw diet may not be for every cat, or every cat parent.
 However, the argument for minimally processed raw or home-cooked diets is compelling.